hoodiecrow/ConsTcl/README.md

 }
 ```

 ### Strings
 Procedures for dealing with strings of characters.

 __String__ class

-Strings have the internal representation of a vector of character objects, with
-the data elements of the vector address of the first element, and the length of
-the vector.
-External representation is surrounded by double quotes, with double
-quotes and backslashes within the string escaped with a backslash.
+Strings have the internal representation of a vector of character objects, with the data elements of the vector address of the first element, and the length of the vector.
+External representation is surrounded by double quotes, with double quotes and backslashes within the string escaped with a backslash.

-As a ConsTcl extension, a backslash+n pair in the external representation is
-stored as a newline character.
-It is restored to backslash+n on write.
+As a ConsTcl extension, a `\n` pair in the external representation is stored as a newline character.
+It is restored to `\n` on write.

 ```
 oo::class create ::constcl::String {